Seattle's Child

 This M&M Thankful Game uses the colors of the M&Ms to prompt different kinds of appreciations, like food, people, and places.
 This one can be played after a meal or on the go, and is quick and easy.

-Scroll down to #4 on this list and you’ll find Gratitude Bingo (and a super cute, free printable).
+Gratitude Bingo (and a super cute, free printable).
 I like this game as an earlier activity in the month, because the little Bingo icons get everyone thinking about all we have to be grateful for in our lives, and it’s as simple as that.
 Plus, who doesn’t love a game of Bingo?

-The Thank You Book – by Mo Willems – For kids of all ages, a great book about not taking those closest to you for granted.
+• “The Thank You Book” by Mo Willems – For kids of all ages, a great book about not taking those closest to you for granted.

-Last Stop on Market Street – by Matt de la Pena – For kids of all ages, this book helps us focus on the beauty in everyday things.
+• “Last Stop on Market Street” by Matt de la Pena – For kids of all ages, this book helps us focus on the beauty in everyday things.

-Thanku – edited by Miranda Paul – Beautifully illustrated, this diverse collection of poems celebrates gratitude in all parts of our life.
+• “Thanku” edited by Miranda Paul – Beautifully illustrated, this diverse collection of poems celebrates gratitude in all parts of our life.

-We are Grateful : Otsaliheliga – by Traci Sorell – From a citizen of Cherokee Nation, a book showing the tradition of gratitude in Cherokee Nation.
+• “We are Grateful : Otsaliheliga” by Traci Sorell – From a citizen of Cherokee Nation, a book showing the tradition of gratitude in Cherokee Nation.

-Thank you, Omu – by Oge Mora – A gorgeous book on the power of giving and receiving.
+• “Thank you, Omu” by Oge Mora – A gorgeous book on the power of giving and receiving.

 Film!
 Family Movie Night, gratitude-style.

-I like this list of 10 Movies that Inspire Gratitude to watch with your kids.
-From the classic A Charlie Brown Thanksgiving to the more current Up, there is something for everyone on this list (even the adults!).
-Many of these movies help us put ourselves in someone else’s shoes, empathize with others, and be more appreciative of our own lives.
+From the classic “A Charlie Brown Thanksgiving” to the more modern “Up, there is something for everyone.
+Many movies help us put ourselves in someone else’s shoes, empathize with others, and be more appreciative of our own lives.
 Watching a few of these films is a sure way to get our warm n’ fuzzies on as we enter the holiday season.
+Must see: “It’s a Wonderful Life”, “Oliver”, “Coco”, “Mary Poppins”, “Annie”, and “How the Grinch Stole Christmas”.

 Podcasts!
 Getting appreciative in the car or on the go.

-To tie into the theme of mindfulness and stopping to appreciate our surroundings in the present moment, this lovely podcast called Peace Out is a series of short stories that help children calm down and relax.
+To tie into the theme of mindfulness and stopping to appreciate our surroundings in the present moment, this lovely podcast called “Peace Out” is a series of short stories that help children calm down and relax.
 As they travel through space, children are guided through visualization and breathing exercises.
 Great for parents, too!

-preparations, and talk about why you appreciate the recipient.
+Bring a Thanksgiving dish or a small treat to share with your neighbor.
+Have your child help with the preparations, and talk about why you appreciate the recipient.
 Add a homemade card, and you’ve made someone’s day!

 Here is a fabulous list of 15 Thanksgiving Snacks for Kids that will make you the coolest parent in town.
 My favorites are the adorable Turkey Pretzels and the healthier Fruit Turkey Platter.
 Check out our Pinterest page on Gratitude for Kids for lots more delicious ideas.
 Gobble gobble!

 Start the month off with a homemade Gratitude Journal.
 Decorate the cover, sew or staple the pages together, and then carve out time each day for age-appropriate journaling.
-This can look like kiddo telling Mom or Dad what to write, making scribbles, or spending a few minutes writing about all of the day’s appreciations.
+This can look like a kiddo telling Mom or Dad what to write, making scribbles, or spending a few minutes writing about all of the day’s appreciations.

 For older kids, try this Gratitude Mobile (Image source: mericherry.com), made with beads and string, and requiring the trial and error of achieving balance (STEM integration, perhaps?).
 Both result in lovely, visual representations of your kids’ appreciations for all to enjoy and reflect on.